Join our Email List HERE to be among the first to find out about upcoming auditions and events, or frequently visit our Upcoming Auditions page.

 We suggest dressing respectfully and comfortably for your audition.
 Avoid clothing that hides your face and physique, and that may distract attention away from you and your audition.

 Yes.
-An audition monitor will be present to welcome you, provide you with an audition form, and collect your form, headshot, and resume materials.
+An audition monitor will be present to welcome you and check that your online audition form is complete.

 After the initial auditions, some students may be “called back” for further consideration.
-A Callback List will be posted on this website within its play details following the initial audition nights.
-Those students invited back will be among those eventually cast.
+A Callback List will be emailed to the email addresses on the audition form with details following the initial audition nights.